 I'm Jenny.
 I work as a full-stack software engineer with user experience research and design skills.
 I live in Cambridge (the American one) and work at Dimagi, building technology for underserved communities.

-At Dimagi, I'm the senior director of product engineering for the US health division, which means that I run the division's technology team.
+At Dimagi, I'm the lead developer for SureAdhere.
 I've been a software engineer for quite a while.
 Before joining Dimagi, I worked at athenahealth and at eBay.

 I experimented with being a designer but missed debugging too much and came back to software development.
 I hold a master's degree in human-computer interaction from Carnegie Mellon University and a bachelor's degree in computer science from Worcester Polytechnic Institute.
 I'm currently pursuing a master's in applied sociology at UMass Boston.